 Industrial Control Systems (ICS) face a wide range of security threats every day.
-In today’s digital world, these threats become more advanced and numerous, seemingly daily.
+In today’s digital world, these threats become more advanced.
 At the same time, the industrial world continues to grow more reliant on control systems.
 Because of this, it is more important than ever to ensure you have a solid understanding of the importance of Industrial Cyber Security and keep a keen eye on emerging security trends and threats.

 Current ICS Security Landscape

 Technology is a fast flowing stream.
-As such there is a constant need to learn, research, share ideas and educate ourselves as to what is working and what needs improvement.
-Continually evolving your program from fundamental practices like patching and backups to rolling out advanced monitoring, alerting and response tools are the mainstay of any ICS cybersecurity program.
+There is a constant need to learn, research, share ideas and educate ourselves on what is working and what needs improvement.
+Continually evolving your cyber security solution from fundamental practices like patching and backups to rolling out advanced monitoring, alerting and response tools are the mainstay of any ICS cyber security program.

 A SANS Institute survey on securing Industrial Control Systems published in June 2017 says a lot about the current attitudes towards ICS security in the industry.
-The survey polled hundreds of professionals in the field of ICS in order to gather information and determine the attitudes of these practitioners about the security of their systems, threats, and defense.
+The survey polled hundreds of cyber security professionals in ICS to gather relevant information and determine the attitudes of these practitioners about the security of their systems, threats, and defense.

 According to the survey, the top three business concerns for ICS professionals were:

 - Ensuring reliability and availability of control systems

 - Lowering risk/improving security